- Indicators Your Family Member May Need Home Care

-The cost of long-term care for seniors varies as much as the types of at home elder care available and the degree of assistance you or a loved one need.
+The cost of long term care for seniors varies as much as the types of at home elder care planning available and the degree of assistance you or a loved one need.

-Many who have not done their research mistakenly believe that Medicare is the answer for long-term care.
+Many who have not done their research mistakenly believe that Medicare is the answer for elder care planning.
 In reality, it covers only a very narrow range of costs.
 It is important that you understand ahead of time the benefits and limits of Medicare, so you adequately prepare for senior care needs.

 Although rates vary, LongTermCare.gov estimates nursing home care costs at over $6,000 per month.